 Raises an eyebrow, doesn't it?
-Out-House Attorneys combines the best elements of the Outside counsel with the In-House attorney to create a new breed of outside general counsel.
+Out-House Attorneys combines the best elements of Outside Counsel with the In-House attorney to create a new breed of outside commercial counsel.
 However, the name serves a second purpose.
 There are so many law firms out there named '[Partner Name] & Associates' that most are instantly forgotten.

 Out-House Attorneys might raise an eyebrow or two, but no-one ever forgets our name!

 2. What industries do you serve?

 Every organization's legal and contract needs are unique.
 No two businesses are the same, so we have adapted our practice to meet the needs of a wide variety of industries.
 Our clients include Fortune 500 companies, Software as a Service (SaaS) providers, tech companies, global payment processors, artificial intelligence tools, blockchain companies, global manufacturers, investment banks, entertainment companies, waste management providers, biotech companies, and global reinsurers.

 3. How are you able to charge such low fees for legal services?

 In December 2020, a leading legal recruiter published their annual partner compensation survey.
 This survey showed that the average law firm partner made over $1 million in compensation that year (despite 2020 being a year where most businesses struggled just to remain open).
 Most law firms charge ludicrous fees, and much of those fees goes to lining partners' pockets.